For Auto-Target activities, you must check the reporting in Analytics Workspace and manually create an A4T panel.

 The final panel appears as follows:

 Figure 6: Reporting panel with the “Hit with specific Auto-Target Activity” segment applied to the Visits metric.
 This ensures only visits where a user actually interacted with the Target activity in question are included in the report.

 The A4T integration allows the Auto-Target ML model to be trained using the same conversion event data that Adobe Analytics uses to generate performance reports.
 However, there are certain assumptions which must be employed in interpreting this data when training the ML models, which differ from the default assumptions made during the reporting phase in Adobe Analytics.

-Specifically, Adobe Target’s ML models use a visit-scoped attribution model.
+Specifically, the Adobe Target ML models use a visit-scoped attribution model.
 That is, they assume a conversion must happen in the same visit as a display of content for the activity, in order for the conversion to be “attributed” to the decision made by the ML model.
 This is required for Target to guarantee timely training of its models; Target cannot wait for up to 30 days for a conversion (the default attribution window for reports in Adobe Analytics), before including it in the training data for its models.

 Thus, the difference between the attribution used by the Target models (during training) versus the default attribution used in querying data (during report generation) might lead to discrepancies.
 It may even appear that the ML models are performing poorly, when in fact the issue lies with attribution.

 If the ML models are optimizing for a metric that is attributed differently from that of the metrics you are viewing in a report, the models may not perform as expected!
-To avoid this, ensure the goal metrics on your report use the same attribution used by Target’s ML models.
+To avoid this, ensure the goal metrics on your report use the same metric definition and attribution used by Target’s ML models.

 To view goal metrics that have the same attribution methodology used by Adobe Target’s ML models, follow these steps: